CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 My Advice For Authors
 <!--more-->

 In the vast realm of literature, where many tens of thousands of books emerge every year, you are one of them that wants to have your book published.

+This advice is for business people wanting to publish their non-fiction book to the world.

 Whether you’ve penned a book, are currently navigating the writing process, or aspire to, the following insights offer a strategic compass:

 ## Strategic Compass In The Book World